fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/assignment-4/assignment-4.md

 4) A web page hosting your visualization interface.
 The web page should be publicly accessible.

 5) A ~5 minute presentation, presenting your visualization interface.
 For the presentation, you should present your interface, interactions and findings, **without** relying on a Powerpoint presentation.
 In other words, for your presentation you should simply open the webpage hosting your visualization (see task 1) and present it live.

 ---

+### Option 2: Dataflow system in Curio

+In this second option, you will use [Curio](https://urbantk.org/curio), an open-source dataflow-based visual analytics system.
+You’ll build an interactive dataflow by:

+- Loading and preparing your dataset in Curio.
+- Designing a dataflow with multiple visual encodings.
+- Building coordinated views using Curio's modules.
+- Optionally incorporating Python logic and spatial data.

+Curio allows you to create linked visualizations and reuse your Vega-lite specifications.
+This option is a great fit if you want to work in a more modular visual analytics environment.

+You can earn up to 20 extra points in this assignment by going beyond the minimum requirements in Option 2.
+These extra points are tied to specific tasks:

+- Task 3: Reusing and integrating previous visualizations
+    - +5 points: Successfully reimplement one of your previous interactive single-view visualizations using Curio.
+    - +5 points: Successfully reimplement one of your previous multiple-view visualizations with linked interaction using Curio modules.
+- Task 4: New linked view with different interaction
+    - +5 points: Create a new multi-view visualization that uses a different interaction method from Task 3 (e.g., navigation instead of filtering, or different spatial arrangement techniques).
+- Task 5: Spatial visualization
+    - +5 points: Add a meaningful spatial visualization to your dataflow.

+#### Task 0: Setting up Curio locally

+Follow the instructions in the [Curio documentation](https://github.com/urban-toolkit/curio) to clone and run the system locally.
+You may use either Docker or manual setup.
+Ensure you can run the frontend, backend, and Python sandbox.

+> 💡 Tip: Before you begin building your own system, spend time exploring the examples and dataflows provided in Curio’s GitHub repository.
+These examples demonstrate how different modules are connected and can help you understand how to create interactive and linked visualizations within Curio.

+#### Task 1: Importing or preparing your dataset

+Decide which dataset you will use — ideally the same as in previous assignments.
+Use either the built-in Curio modules to load your data or write a custom Python preprocessing step using the sandbox.
+Create cleaned or aggregated versions of your dataset if needed.

+#### Task 2: Designing a basic dataflow

+Create your initial dataflow in Curio using available modules.
+Your dataflow must include:

+- A data source module.
+- At least one visualization module.
+- A connection between them.

+Use this as a foundation to build more complex views.

+#### Task 3: Reusing and integrating previous visualizations

+Recreate at least one visualization from your previous assignments inside Curio.
+Choose one of the following, with the last two having extra points attached to them:

+- One single-view visualization.
+- One single-view interactive visualization (+5 extra points)
+- One multiple-view visualization with coordinated interaction (e.g., brushing, filtering, selection) (+5 extra points)

+You can reuse your Vega-lite specifications by adapting them to Curio's Vega-lite module.
+Make sure the interactivity still works as expected.

+#### Task 4: New linked view with different interaction (+5 extra points)

+Add a new multiple-view visualization to your dataflow that uses a different interaction mechanism or analytical method from Task 3.
+For example, if you previously used brushing, try selection filtering or view navigation.

+This new view should demonstrate your ability to design a complementary interaction pattern using Curio’s modular design.

+#### Task 5: Spatial visualization (+5 extra points)

+Include at least one spatial visualization (e.g., a map or geospatial encoding).
+You can use UTK's map module, or embed a Vega-lite visualization with geographic data.
+You may reuse work from earlier assignments, but make sure it's integrated into your dataflow and linked to other views.

+#### Task 6: Exporting your system

+Export your dataflow as a JSON file using Curio's export feature.
+You should also capture a screenshot of your complete interface, showing the system in use.

+You do not need to host your system online, but your exported files must run in a local Curio environment.

+#### Deliverables:

+In this option, there will be five deliverables:

+1) A [markdown document](https://www.markdownguide.org/getting-started/) (``.md``), with a clear description of the dataset, summarizing the most important points, questions, data transformations, encodings, interactions and initial findings (feel free to re-use text from previous assignments).
+Summarize your design decisions and how your Curio dataflow supports them.
+Include annotated screenshots and a discussion of the challenges and advantages of using Curio. **Please put some effort into it as outcomes like this can be helpful when building up a portfolio.**

+2) Export your complete Curio dataflow as a .json file.
+Include any raw or preprocessed datasets you used (e.g., CSV, JSON).

+3) A well-framed PNG image of your full Curio workspace, with your dataflow and visualizations active.
+This screenshot may be featured in class notes, so make it representative of your final product.

+4) Custom modules or Python scripts that you used.

+5) A ~5 minute presentation, presenting your visualization interface.
+For the presentation, you should present your interface, interactions and findings.
+You can use PowerPoint and screenshots of your dataflow.
+You do not need to run it live.

+---